What is Inpatient vs. Outpatient Care?

 - If you hit your out-of-pocket maximum for the year—that’s the most you’re required to pay out-of-pocket—then your health plan will start paying 100% of the costs for your care.

 Understanding the difference between inpatient vs. outpatient care and services can help give you more control over your health care.
-It gives you more control when you’re comparing health plans, when you’re planning ahead for a medical procedure or treatment, or anticipating costs for inpatient or outpatient services.
+It gives you more control when you’re comparing health plans, when you’re planning ahead for a medical procedure or treatment, and anticipating costs for inpatient or outpatient services.

 *Plans may vary and not all preventative care services are covered.
 For example, immunizations for travel are generally not covered.
 Refer to your plan documents for the details of your specific medical plan.